Xavier-Castellanos-Girouard/PPI_Binding_Epistasis/data/ReadMe.txt

 ## This Directory contains all the primary datasets directly taken from literature.

+## Note: A compressed file containing all primary datasets is available on Zenodo:

 # The following files are too large for storage on GitHub:
 Genetic_Interactions/SGA_ExE.txt
 Genetic_Interactions/SGA_ExN_NxE.txt